List of Bleach characters: Tessai Tsukabishi

 Tessai Tsukabishi (握菱 鉄裁, Tsukabishi Tessai) is Urahara's personal assistant in both business and other matters.
 He is a large, muscular man with a thick mustache who is always seen wearing an apron.
 He is shown to have great physical strength, made apparent by his ability to smash a hollow's head to pieces with a single, open-palmed thrust.
 During the Turn Back the Pendulum miniseries, it is revealed that he was the captain of the Kidō Corps in Soul Society.
 As a result, Tessai is extremely skilled in kidō, demonstrated by his ability to use a level 99 binding spell while skipping its incantation.
 He has not been shown to carry a zanpakutō, but he did carry a shakujo during his time in Soul Society.
 For using forbidden kidō spells in aiding Kisuke Urahara in his attempts to help the visoreds, Tessai was sentenced to imprisonment by the Central 46 and was forced to flee to the human world.

-Tessai is voiced by Kiyoyuki Yanada in the Japanese version of the anime and by Michael Sorich in the English dub.
+Tessai is voiced by Kiyoyuki Yanada in the original Japanese version of the anime and by Michael Sorich in the English dub.
+In the English dub of the Thousand-Year Blood War arc, he is voiced by Aaron LaPlante.

 Jinta Hanakari

 Jinta Hanakari (花刈 ジン太, Hanakari Jinta) is a small, red-haired boy who is supposed to do manual labor for the shop, such as cleaning.
 Instead he usually slacks off and forces Ururu to do all the work.
 Though he frequently bullies her, he does care for Ururu as he recovers her body after she is injured by an arrancar.
 Though he is more knowledgeable than one might expect given his young appearance, he is still childish, calling Renji Abarai a "moocher" (居候, isōrō), and he enjoyed teasing, spitting, and drooling on Ichigo when his Chain of Fate was severed and Ichigo was becoming a hollow in an incapacitated state.
 Jinta seems to have a crush on Yuzu Kurosaki, calling her "The Goddess" and regarding anything she gives to him as sacred.
 His primary weapon is an oversized iron rod, similar to a Tetsubo, which he can use to attack.

-He is voiced by Takako Honda in the Japanese version of the anime and by Cindy Robinson in the English dub with Benjamin Diskin later voicing Jinta after the time skip.
+Jinta is voiced by Takako Honda in the original Japanese version of the anime and by Cindy Robinson in the English dub with Benjamin Diskin later voicing Jinta after the time skip and by Robbie Daymond in the Thousand-Year Blood War arc.